top of page

 about Michael N. Marcus

-Michael is a journalist, author, editor, publisher, blogger, Tweeter, maven, raconteur, critic, cynic, explainer, techie, gourmand, advertising copywriter, amateur attorney, and founder and president of AbleComm (“the telecom department store”).
+Michael N. Marcus either is now or has been a journalist, author, editor, blogger, publisher, critic, maven, nitpicker, raconteur, gourmand, advertising copywriter, public relations practitioner, photographer, band manager, amateur attorney, golf ball SCUBA diver, recording engineer and founder of AbleComm (“the telecom department store”).

-At the urging of a misguided guidance counselor, he went to Lehigh University to become an electrical engineer, and was quickly disappointed to learn that engineering was mostly math—and slide rules were not as much fun as soldering irons.
+The victim of a misguided guidance counselor, he went to Lehigh University to become an electrical engineer and was quickly disappointed to learn that engineering was mostly math—and slide rules were not as much fun as soldering irons.
+He got in big trouble for running intercom wire from his freshman dorm room to a friend’s room two floors below, and when an inspector found a payphone in his suitcase.
+Following the advice of an older student from his hometown, Michael switched from engineering to journalism.

-His college apartment had an elaborate and illegal multi-line phone system, a phone booth with a toilet in it, and an invisible phone activated by two hand claps.
+Later, his college apartment had an elaborate and illegal multi-line phone system, a phone booth with a toilet in it, and an invisible phone activated by hand claps.

 mnm-cluster-6.jpg